mbartoli/dockerfiles/langid/README.md

 # langid

 Dockerfile for language identification, based on langid.py.
-Returns the text's indentified language with confidence score in JSON.
+Returns the text's indentified language with a confidence score in JSON.

 To start the server: